HelpMe-Pls/Life-Engineering/Tips & Tools/Entrepreneurship.md

 	- ***Interested*** traffic: you have to be intentional about ***where*** you are placing the offer, how it is perceived to that person, and place a heavy focus on _how_ it impacts their life.
 - ==Forget the money for a bit.
 Develop your value and practice offering it to others *without expectation* of anything in return.==
 ### The niche
+> [!important]- What's the point?
-> It is You — but at scale.
+> - It is You — but at scale.
 Curate your product with the same care and attention as if ***you*** were the intended customer.
 Your niche within a niche can be the most obscure thing imaginable, as long as it makes you and your audience passionate.
+> - Get specific about WHO you help (1 Person), WHY (1 Problem), and ==**HOW**== (1 Way) so that you essentially have zero competition.
 - Specific knowledge is knowledge that you cannot be trained for.
 If society can train you, it can train someone else, and replace you.
 - It is so important to identify the ***need*** in the market.
 You can't just simply open a business to "do what you love" or "doing what you're good at". ==Your expertise must converge with the demands in the market.
 Your products exist to solve those needs==.
 - ==_**Be their savior**_==.
 Be the Guide, *not* the Guru.
+Make them feel like you know them better than anyone else in the world.
+Pinpoint their problems.
+Give them recommendations.
+Show them things they might not have heard of or thought about.
+Approach sales in this value-first way: try to help them first, then, make your offer "conveniently" there to guide them further.
-The goal here is to document what _you_ do, not what you think everyone else should do.
-Remember to always keep the _need_ prioritized:
+- Remember to always keep the _need_ prioritized:
 	- When hundreds of people get into a business solely because they know how or want to (not need based), you get put into commoditization position: price wars haggling over a few dollars.
 	- Or, if you're *so good* at [[#Persuasion |persuading]], try to come up with ideas that create needs.
 Address problems they didn't know they had, or pain points that they have yet to solve.
 - To find your niche, ask yourself these questions: